 Basic e-learning continues to be available for all Council colleagues.
-A total of 523 colleagues have undertaken the e-learning module since its re-launch in November 2018.
-In addition, the Safeguarding Vulnerable People e-learning module includes Modern Slavery scenario an explanation of Modern slavery under types of abuse.
+A total of 591 colleagues have undertaken the e-learning module since its re-launch in November 2018.
+In addition, 8 people attended the Modern Day Slavery CP Workshop and 609 people completed Safeguarding Awareness which refers to Modern Slavery in the context of a form of abuse and instructs participants how to report all types of abuse if they see it or suspect it.
+A further 42 colleagues attended workshops on Modern Slavery/Trafficking for front line assessment staff during this reporting period.

-A Modern Slavery Training plan has been developed and implemented to ensure that all colleagues and partners have access to general awareness training which will encourage a professional curiosity when it comes to identifying slavery and includes the following:
+Nottingham City Council is a partner in the local Modern Slavery Partnership that delivers annual awareness sessions and information and updates to front line staff and third sector organisations.
+A Modern Slavery training plan has been implemented to ensure that all colleagues and partners have access to general awareness training which will encourage a professional curiosity when it comes to identifying slavery and includes the following: